9/11/19: Rainy start, much warmer this afternoon

 Grab your umbrellas on the way out the door, it’s a rainy start to your Wednesday.
 Showers will push through the region over the course of the morning.
 A few rumbles of thunder are possible.

 By lunchtime, the rain should be tapering off.
 Expect a few stray showers through the early afternoon.
-Then, break in the cloud cover will allow us to warm dramatically this afternoon.
+Then, breaks in the cloud cover will allow us to warm dramatically this afternoon.

 Afternoon highs will soar all the way into the 80’s, about 10 degrees warmer than the average temperature this time of year.